The Nottingham Children’s Hospital School

-The Children’s Hospital School serves all paediatric wards of the 150+ bed Children’s Hospital at QMC.
-The CHS supports 7 main groups on 12 wards of the Children’s Hospital, each with discrete needs.
+The Children’s Hospital School supports pupils from 8 main groups across 12 wards of the Children’s Hospital, each with very discrete needs:

 - Oncology, childhood cancers in all its forms;

 - Neurological conditions including brain injuries both medically and accidentally incurred;

 - Cystic Fibrosis and other respiratory conditions

 - All types of injuries and surgery both acute and elective (including orthopaedic);

 - A variety of medical conditions including those with unexplained symptoms;

 - Renal conditions, including those receiving regular Dialysis treatment.

 The Children’s Hospital School offers education for children and young people from Early Years Foundation Stage 2 to Post 16.
 The pupils range in their educational needs from pupils with PMLD to Year 13 students studying for A’ levels.